Skip to content

 Paris Agreement and Global Goals

 The Paris Agreement requires all signatory countries to submit nationally determined contributions (NDCs) outlining how they will reduce greenhouse gas emissions.
-These targets are expected to align with the overarching goal of limiting global temperature rise to well below 2°C and pursuing efforts to stay below 1.5°C. Meeting this goal means achieving net-zero global emissions by around 2050.
+These targets are expected to align with the overarching goal of limiting global temperature rise to well below 2°C and pursuing efforts to stay below 1.5°C. Achieving this requires rapid and steep cuts across all sectors to reach net-zero global emissions by approximately 2050.

 This target is reinforced by the UN Sustainable Development Goals, specifically SDG 13: Climate Action.
 Decarbonization is central to achieving this and other interconnected goals, including sustainable energy, resilient infrastructure and responsible production.